marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **List**: A simple type of *container* class.
 See syntax section for details of Python lists.

 **Method**: a function provided as part of a class, intended to work on the data of that class.
 For instance, capitalize() is a method of the Python str class – it returns a version of the string with an initial capital letter.

+**Module** (or package, or library): A set of functions (and other stuff*) that you can import into your program to provide extra functionality.
+Package and library are not quite synonyms of module, as both terms can be used for groups of related modules as well as single one.
+In python, at it’s simplest, a module is simply a .py file in which functions are defined.
+*The ‘other stuff’ sometimes includes definitions of constants (e.g. math.Pi), and definitions of classes with methods for complex data-types.

 **Nesting**: Putting a program structure inside another program structure.
 Pretty well anything can be nested in programming, including function calls, if statements, loops etc. Nesting takes two forms in Python.
 Nesting within expressions - e.g. `float(input("hello"))` – consists of brackets within brackets (innermost always happens first).
 Nesting of control structures (if, while etc.) is done using indentation.
 Most languages encourage this indentation for readability, but in in Python it is mandatory.